Human-Connection/Human-Connection/cypress/README.md

 # in the top level folder Human-Connection/
 $ cp cypress.env.template.json cypress.env.json
 ```

-## Run Tests

-To run the tests, do this:
+To start the services that are required for cypress testing, run this:

 ```bash
 # in the top level folder Human-Connection/
 $ yarn cypress:setup
 ```

+## Run cypress

 After verifying that there are no errors with the servers starting, open another tab in your terminal and run the following command: